Wenyueh/Comparative-Method/README.md

 python all_methods.py --mtype random --size 100

-The graph will be save as random_100.png.
+The graph will be save as random_100.png

+The relevant matrices and their convergence graphs will be uploaded later.